 7. Motion-Activated Sprinklers

-There are solar-powered repellents which are just effective.
-Another thing is, it’s only limited to a certain area.
+There are solar-powered repellents that are just as effective.
+Another thing is, that it’s only limited to a certain area.

 It can only secure a few square meters, so this is perfect to raccoon-proof your garden.
-Watch the related video below to know more about the motion-activated sprinkler natural raccoon deterrents.
+Watch the related video below to learn more about the motion-activated sprinkler and natural raccoon deterrents.

 8. More Tips on How To Get Rid of Raccoons

-There are certain steps you can take which are effective in discouraging these critters from your property.
+There are certain steps you can take that are effective in discouraging these critters from your property.
 They are simple yet necessary to ensure they don’t feel free to roam around.

-- Keep trash cans lids secure with bungee cords
+- Keep a trash can lids secure with bungee cords

-- Keep your yard clean and free from any litter which attracts and invites critters to rummage through your property
+- Keep your yard clean and free from any litter that attracts and invites critters to rummage through your property

 - Pick up your pet’s water bowls at night